We aim to produce responsible, caring, respectful and aspirational young people of whom we can all be proud.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through of provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Whether it is through choice of challenge, of how they record, lunch options, of participation in extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Part of our school ethos and behaviour policy revolves around core values such as ‘respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
 These ideas are reiterated through the school and classroom rules, as well as our behaviour policy.
-Additional support is given to individual children to help develop self–esteem and the concept of respect by our learning mentor.
+Our learning mentor gives additional support to individual children to help develop self–esteem and the concept of respect.

 Tolerance of those of Different Faiths and Beliefs: